Until no childhood is lost to cancer

 A new hospital school with more capacity for learning and play.
 Different age groups will have dedicated areas designed with their specific needs in mind.

-A sustainable environment with green spaces and a roof garden, so young patients can still have time outside, even when they can’t leave the hospital.
+A sustainable environment with green spaces and a roof garden, so children and their families can still have time outside, even when they can’t leave the hospital.

 Stay tuned for the Children’s Cancer Centre build